How to Make Friends: A Guide for Kids with ADHD (and Their Parents, Too)

-Friendships are so critical to our mental health — and so difficult for some of our children to forge.
-Sometimes, all they need is a little guidance to forge bonds and avoid social slip-ups.
-These strategies will help.
+Nothing breaks a parent’s heart like seeing her child struggle to make friends.
+Sometimes, all our kids need is a little guidance to forge bonds and avoid ADHD-related social slip-ups.
+These 17 strategies will help.

-Sometimes, children with ADHD need help figuring out how to make friends — and keep them.
+Sometimes, children with attention deficit disorder (ADHD or ADD) need help figuring out how to make friends — and keep them.
 Parents can make a big difference — without stepping on toes — by helping a child with ADHD start a conversation or by “supervising from the window.”

 Use these strategies to become your child’s friendship coach and guide his social development: